cartesi/docs/docs/machine/target/linux.md

 Halted
 Cycles: 21274478193
 ```
-The session shows a user changing the the working directory to `/usr/bin/` and listing its contents.
+The session shows a user changing the working directory to `/bin/` and listing its contents.
-The user then does the same with directory `/bin/`, before finally leaving the emulator with the `exit` command.
+The user then does the same with directory `/usr/bin/`, before finally leaving the emulator with the `exit` command.
 The point of the exercise is that, from the inside, the environment will be familiar to any regular Unix user.

 One of the key differences is that, unlike stand-alone systems, most embedded systems are not self-hosting.